Noon, Rajasthan

 Noon (Village ID 89305) is a village in Jalor district in the Indian state of Rajasthan.
 The village is surrounded by four rivers.
 According to the 2011 census it has a population of 3946 living in 688 households.
 Its main agriculture product is jeera growing.
 A temple dedicated to the Hindu deity, Shiva is located there.
-Paapiyo Ki Nagari Noon is the only village in Jalore with an aeroplane runway.
+Noon is the only village in Jalore with an aeroplane runway.